Observation of partonic collectivity via $p_{\rm T}$-differential radial flow fluctuations in Au+Au collisions at $\sqrt{s_{\rm NN}} = 200$ GeV: Introduction

-Complementary to elliptic flow, the isotropic radial-flow originates from the strong pressure gradients generated at the early stage of the collision, driving the collective transverse expansion of the medium and providing insight into the equation of state and space-time evolution of the QGP~\cite{alice2025}.
-Traditionally, radial flow has been characterized using a transverse momentum ($p_{\rm T}$)-integrated observable, obtained by performing simultaneous blast-wave fits to the $p_{\rm T}$-spectra of identified hadrons.
-Recently, a new observable, $v_{0}(p_{\mathrm{T}})$, has been introduced to quantify radial flow through the correlation between the particle yield in a given $p_{\mathrm{T}}$-bin and the eventwise mean transverse momentum fluctuation~\cite{schenke2020,parida2024}.
+Complementary to elliptic flow, the isotropic radial flow originates from the strong pressure gradients generated at the early stage of the collision, driving the collective transverse expansion of the medium and providing insight into the equation of state and space-time evolution of the QGP~\cite{acharya2026alice}.
+Traditionally, radial flow has been characterized using a transverse momentum $p_{\rm T}$-integrated observable, obtained by performing simultaneous blast-wave fits to the $p_{\rm T}$-spectra of identified hadrons.
+Recently, a new observable, $v_{0}(p_{\mathrm{T}})$, has been introduced to quantify radial flow through the correlation between the particle yield in a given $p_{\mathrm{T}}$-bin and the eventwise mean transverse momentum~\cite{schenke2020,parida2024}.
 This differential measure provides a more direct handle on collective expansion and exhibits improved sensitivity compared to traditional blast-wave-based extractions that rely on model-dependent assumptions~\cite{tang2009,saha2025}.
-Recent measurements by ALICE collaboration~\cite{alice2025} on $v_{0}(p_{\mathrm{T}})$ exhibit a clear mass ordering at low $p_{\mathrm{T}}$ and a meson-baryon splitting at intermediate $p_{\mathrm{T}}$, consistent with the qualitative behavior previously observed in $v_2$ analyses~\cite{lin2002prl,adamczyk2016star}.
-The observable is also sensitive to the transport properties of the system, with a pronounced dependence on the bulk viscosity~\cite{alice2025,du2025}, in contrast to elliptic flow, whose magnitude is influenced by both bulk and shear viscous contributions~\cite{song2010,denicol2010}.
-Inclusive charged-particle measurements demonstrate that the radial-flow observable $v_{0}(p_{\mathrm{T}})$ exhibits genuine collective behavior, manifested through long-range pseudorapidity correlations, factorization of two-particle correlations into single-particle $v_{0}(p_{\mathrm{T}})$, and a nearly centrality-independent normalized shape $v_{0}(p_{\mathrm{T}})/v_{0}$ at low $p_{\mathrm{T}}$ \cite{aad2025atlas,bhatta2025disentangling}.
+Recent measurements of $v_{0}(p_{\mathrm{T}})$ by the ALICE Collaboration~\cite{acharya2026alice} show a clear mass-ordering at low-$p_{\mathrm{T}}$ and a meson-baryon splitting at intermediate-$p_{\mathrm{T}}$, along with an approximate NCQ scaling behavior.
+These features are qualitatively consistent with the systematics previously observed in $v_{2}$ measurements~\cite{lin2002prl,adamczyk2016star,adams2005multistrange, adare2007phenix, singha2016}, where similar mass-ordering and scaling patterns have been interpreted as signatures of collective expansion and partonic dynamics.
+Further, the observable is also sensitive to the transport properties of the system, with a pronounced dependence on the bulk viscosity~\cite{acharya2026alice,du2026}, in contrast to elliptic flow, whose magnitude is influenced by both bulk and shear viscous contributions~\cite{song2010,denicol2010}.
+Inclusive charged-particle measurements by ATLAS collaboration~\cite{aad2026atlas} in Pb+Pb collisions demonstrate that the radial-flow observable $v_{0}(p_{\mathrm{T}})$ exhibits genuine collective behavior, manifested through long-range pseudorapidity correlations, factorization of two-particle correlations into single-particle $v_{0}(p_{\mathrm{T}})$, and a nearly centrality-independent normalized shape $v_{0}(p_{\mathrm{T}})/v_{0}$ at low-$p_{\mathrm{T}}$ \cite{aad2026atlas,bhatta2025disentangling}.
 Further, as reported in Refs.~\cite{wan2025tracing,saha2025}, the hydrodynamic-inspired blast-wave model with fluctuating kinetic freeze-out temperature and flow velocity can explain the mass-ordering of $v_{0}(p_{\rm T})$ for identified charged hadrons at low-$p_{\rm T}$.
 Moreover, as an extension, an \texttt{AMPT}-based study~\cite{wan2025tracing} with string melting configuration demonstrated that the meson-baryon crossing at intermediate-$p_{\rm T}$ originates primarily from the quark coalescence mechanism. \\